Snow

 While

-that can only be understood descending the half-pipe, and the feel of freedom
+only be understood descending the half-pipe, and the feel

 - Freeride